tock/tock/doc/reference/trd-appid.md

   a global application identifier as the concatenation of the public key and I.

+  1. A Tock system wants to load the same process binary in two different processes at the same time.
+It cannot.
+Every process binary has a single application identifier, and Tock will not run two processes with the same application identifier.

+  1. A Tock system wants to load the same application binary in two different processes at the same time.
+The system administrator installs two process binaries on the device, which contain the same application binary.
+The process binaries have no credentials.
+  The verifier policy assigns a local application identifier to each process binary based on its order in application flash.

 An application identifier provides an identity for an application binary.
 It allows the Tock kernel to know about the provenance and origin of the binary and make access control or security decisions